Learning to Disagree

 Course Listing

-This is an interdisciplinary course cross-listed with religion and politics, political science, American Culture Studies, legal studies, and religious studies.
-It qualifies for the Humanities (HUM) and Social Differentiation (SD) course attributes. [request and verify cross-listings and attributes]
+The following cross-listings and course designations are pending approval: This is an interdisciplinary course cross-listed with religion and politics, political science, American Culture Studies, legal studies, and religious studies.
+It qualifies for the Humanities (HUM) curriculum area attribute and the Social Contrasts (SC) curriculum core attribute.

 Texts

-Our core intellectual work will be based upon selections for the following texts (listed in order of our engagement with them):
+Our core intellectual work will be based upon selections from the following texts as well as judicial decisions in the public domain:

 Attendance and Class Participation